Cynthia Basinet is a multi-talented American actress, singer, supermodel, activist, and mother from the San Fernando Valley, Los Angeles county.

 Thank you, Cynthia, for granting us this interview.
 There are so many things we want to learn about you at once, but in order not to confuse ourselves and our readers let us start at the point where every journey starts: the beginning.

-From our research we gather that having been born in the ‘liberal’ surroundings of LA’s San Fernando Valley and being raised in California’s Silicon Valley have determined your journey.
-Your parents and formal education on both public and private schools being very instrumental in your early development.
+From our research, we gather that having been born in the ‘liberal’ surroundings of LA’s San Fernando Valley and being raised in California’s Silicon Valley have determined your journey.
+Your parents and formal education in both public and private schools being very instrumental in your early development.
 Is this an accurate assessment on our part?
 Could you elaborate on it?

 Education is key.
 Education is far more than scoring A grades.
 We quote you on attending a private Catholic high school “as a school, where within its walls, thought was allowed and individual diversity was respected.”
 It seems to us that you really enjoyed your early education as it allowed you to explore and further develop your personality?

 Indeed.
 Now, revisiting my high school alma mater, Archbishop Mitty [High School], their credo is a “peace school”.
 So again, this nurtured the base that has helped me see the largest dream possible and succeed.
 The fact that hypotheses were tested over multiple choice.
 As if hypotheses are 3-D and the other flat.

 We also quote you on self-managing your Attention Deficit Hyperactivity Disorder (ADHD) far before kids were diagnosed as such and the topic became trending in education circles.
 It seems to us that you were able to overcome this alleged adversity on your own accord without counseling or drug prescriptions and channel your energy towards propelling your life and career forward?

 I believe we have a true path with open chakras.
 The drugging of our children can alter their social communicative skills, development and worse.